rm511130/PCF4CAS/README.md

 - Each workshop participant will be assigned an Ubuntu VM on AWS which has been readied for the execution of hands-on Labs.
 Your Laptop or Desktop will be used for two purposes:
      - SSH'ing into the Ubuntu VM
      - Browsing web pages
+- When it's time for hands-on labs, you will see the following icon:

 ![](./images/lab.png)